Barry Cryer

 Barry Charles Cryer (23 March 1935 – 25 January 2022) was an English writer, comedian, and actor.
 As well as performing on stage, radio and television, Cryer wrote for many performers including Dave Allen, Stanley Baxter, Jack Benny, Rory Bremner, George Burns, Jasper Carrott, Tommy Cooper, Ronnie Corbett, Les Dawson, Dick Emery, Kenny Everett, Bruce Forsyth, David Frost, Bob Hope, Frankie Howerd, Richard Pryor, Spike Milligan, Mike Yarwood, The Two Ronnies and Morecambe and Wise.

 Early life

 Barry Charles Cryer was born on 23 March 1935 in Leeds, West Riding of Yorkshire, England, to John Cryer, an accountant, who died when Barry was five, and his wife, Jean.
+He grew up in the Harehills area of east Leeds.
 After an education at Leeds Grammar School, he began studying English literature at the University of Leeds.
 He later described himself as a university dropout: "I was supposed to be studying English Literature at Leeds, but I was in the bar and chasing girls and my first-year results showed it.
 So I'm 'BA Eng.
 Lit. failed' of Leeds."